Numerical simulation of conservation laws with moving grid nodes: Application to tsunami wave modelling: Discussion

 \subsection{Conclusions}

+In the present work our goal was to present the moving grid methodology, which does not involve any interpolation procedure (thus, avoiding the unnecessary smearing of the numerical solution).
+We showed some reasonable choices of the monitor function, which are currently used in practice, but these choices have to be refined further in the forthcoming works.
+The current state-of-the-art in this field is described in \cite{Huang2011a}.

-In this manuscript we presented a detailed description of a family of predictor-corrector schemes up to the second order in space, which were generalized to the case of non-uniform moving meshes, while having all these properties \emph{simultaneously}: \begin{itemize} \item Conservation in space \item Second order accurate (in smooth regions) \item TVD property for scalar problems \item Well-balanced character \item Preservation of the discrete conservation law in cell centers and cell interfaces \item Adaptivity in space and in time\footnote{The time step is chosen the largest possible while meeting the stability requirement.} \item No interpolation between the meshes, thus, we do not add any unnecessary numerical diffusion \item Implementation is trivial, despite all good properties listed above \end{itemize} This is the main novelty and contribution of our study to the growing field of adaptive numerical methods.
+In this manuscript we presented a detailed description of a family of predictor-corrector schemes up to the second order in space, which were generalized to the case of non-uniform moving meshes, while having all these properties \emph{simultaneously}: \begin{itemize} \item Conservation in space; \item Second order accurate (in smooth regions); \item TVD property for scalar problems; \item Well-balanced character; \item Preservation of the discrete conservation law in cell centers and cell interfaces; \item Adaptivity in space and in time\footnote{The time step is chosen the largest possible while meeting the stability requirement.}; \item No interpolation between the meshes, thus, we do not add any unnecessary numerical diffusion; \item Implementation is trivial, despite all good properties listed above. \end{itemize} This is the main novelty and contribution of our study to the growing field of adaptive numerical methods.
 This method was illustrated on a number of relatively serious tests coming from linear, nonlinear and vectorial cases.
 Every time the gain of using a moving grid (with respect to the fixed one) was clearly visible.
 Consequently, we can only encourage the community to use these (or similar) adaptive strategies to improve the quality and efficiency of their numerical simulations.
+In particular, the field of tsunami wave modelling could greatly benefit from the moving grid nodes to improve the accuracy and computational efficiency of operational tsunami wave predictions.